Last Updated: May 2022

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

-Where you wish to enforce any of these rights in respect of our Services, you should contact the Customer who provides you with the Customer Application.
-We will then help them to fulfil that request in accordance with their instructions and applicable legal requirements.
+Where you wish to enforce any of these rights in respect of our Services, you should contact the customer who provides you with the Customer Application.

 However, we will normally collect Personal Data from you only where we have your consent to do so, where we need the Personal Data to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
 In some cases, we may also have a legal obligation to collect Personal Data from you or may otherwise need the Personal Data to protect your vital interests or those of another person.

 If we ask you to provide Personal Data to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your Personal Data is mandatory or not (as well as of the possible consequences if you do not provide your Personal Data).